 Final Thoughts

-The most successful sheep farmers are not just good shepherds - they're also good businesspeople.
-They track their numbers, understand their costs, and make data-driven decisions.
-Our calculator is designed to help you do exactly that.
+The most successful farmers are great businesspeople.
+They track numbers, understand costs, and make data‑driven decisions.
+This calculator is built to help you do exactly that.